Timeline of the Russo-Ukrainian war (1 September – 30 November 2023): 26 October

 Two people, including a 16-year-old, were killed by Russian shelling in Sumy and Kherson Oblasts.

 Russia claimed that three drones tried to attack the Kursk Nuclear Power Plant.
 The FSB claimed to have killed a man working for Ukrainian intelligence in Tver who was planning to attack a military enlistment office following a shootout.

 Romania installed an anti-drone system at the Danube Delta region bordering Ukraine following incidents of Russian drone debris landing on its territory during airstrikes.

 Denmark pledged a military aid package to Ukraine worth 3.7 billion kroner ($520 million) that would include T-72EA tanks, BMP-2 infantry fighting vehicles, artillery shells, drones, small arms, and engineering and recovery vehicles.
 The US also pledged a military aid package worth around $150 million that would include munitions for NASAMS and HIMARS munitions, small arms, AIM-9M and Stinger missiles, Javelin anti-armor systems, night vision devices, and cold weather gear.

-The new Slovakian Prime Minister Robert Fico officially announced that his country would provide no further military aid to Ukraine and oppose further sanctions against Russia.
+The new Slovak Prime Minister Robert Fico officially announced that his country would provide no further military aid to Ukraine and oppose further sanctions against Russia.